More Fine and Performing Arts Opportunities

 Accompanying offers opportunities for performance with vocal and instrumental soloists as well as with instrumental ensembles.
 One credit hour.
 Opportunity to accompany on a non-credit basis is also available.

-Private Instruction in Music - Qualified students from all curricula may elect to take individual instruction in applied music in the Department of Music for credit on a "space available" basis.
+Private Instruction in Music - Qualified students from all curricula may elect to take individual instruction in applied music in the Department of Music for credit on a space available basis.
+Opportunities for applied study are available on a non-credit basisboth individual study and class instructionthrough Extended Campus and Continuing Education.